kgroveshok/z80-homebrew/WORD-LIST.md

  NOTE ( ud uf --  )  Plays a note of frequency uf for the duration of ud millseconds |

+ IOIN ( u1 -- u )    Perform a GPIO read of pin u1 and push result  |

+ IOIN ( u1 u2 --  )    Perform a GPIO write of pin u1 with pin set to 0 or 1 in u2  |

+ IOBYTE ( u1 --  )    Perform a GPIO write of byte u1  |

+ IOBYTE ( u1 --  )    Setup GPIO pins for I/O direction.
+Bit is set for write else read pin  |

  IN ( u1-- u )    Perform z80 IN with u1 being the port number.
 Push result to TOS | TO TEST